 Reconstructing Head and Neck Burns

-Even though the latest trend in burn care involves excising second and third degree burns and closing them over with grafts or primary closure, this type of treatment is less often done when the face is involved.
-The reason is that the face has amazing healing properties when it comes to healing the skin and cutting on the face for whatever reason has a large chance of making things worse.
+Even though the latest trend in burn care involves excising second and third-degree burns and closing them over with grafts or primary closure, this type of treatment is less often done when the face is involved.
+The reason is that the face has amazing healing properties when it comes to healing the skin, and cutting on the face for whatever reason has a large chance of making things worse.
 Moat facial burns can be treated with topical antibiotics, with healing taking place within about 3 weeks.
 Only in clear full-thickness burns should excision and grafting be attempted.
 It is acceptable to wait for 3-4 weeks to see what heals on its own before attempting major reconstruction surgery.
 The biggest problem with faces is that it is more difficult to assess facial wound thickness than it is in other areas of the body.

 It can be tricky to determine the depth of a facial burn.
 It should be noted that the more severe the burn, the more likely it is to have contractures that alter the facial expressions of the burned person.
 There are two types of burn categories in facial burns.
 The first is the type I burn, which yields a normal face with only local scarring and minor contractions.
-The second is type II burns of the face, which show some or all of the typical stigmata of facial burns.
+The second is type II burns of the face, which show some of the typical stigmata of facial burns.

 Stigmata of serious facial burns include the following:

 - Ectropion of the lower eyelid

 - Lowering of the lower lip concerning the face

 Type I facial burns need to be treated as conservatively as possible.
 This is because doing surgery on these areas can create unwanted tension in the facial skin.
 A laser can be used to decrease the redness of the face, and skin grafts can be done on localized contracture.
 The use of laser and z-plasty surgical techniques can recreate the face into as normal a face as possible when they are used together.